brillout/goldpage/docs/csr-and-ssr-explained.md

 Note that this page
 has no `<script>` tags;
 there is no browser-side JavaScript.
-React is only used render HTML in Node.js.
+React is only used to render HTML in Node.js.

-*Client-Side Rendering* (CSR) denotes the practice of loading a page in the browser and rendering it to the browser's DOM.
-For example:
+CSR example:

 <img align="right" src="/docs/assets/screens/csr.png" width=336 style="max-width:100%;"/>